SC2709/JavaFullStackFinalProject/README.md

    • Spring Tool Suit :

-     •I have used Spring.io,  PGADMIN (PostgreSQL) and Spring Tool Suit as a backend.
+     • I have used Spring.io,  PGADMIN (PostgreSQL) and Spring Tool Suit as a backend.

-     •I have created a basic project of   Employee CRUD on Spring.io,
+     • I have created a basic project of   Employee CRUD on Spring.io,

-     •and then after creating project I opened it in Spring Tool Suit,
+     • And then after creating project I opened it in Spring Tool Suit,

-     •then created many different packages :
+     • Then created many different packages :

                         • com.example.demo : Class : EmpBackendApplication
                         • com.example.demo.adminController : Class : adminController